mxagar/sql_fundamentals_datacamp/SQL_Guide.md

 ###  `COUNT`

-The function `COUNT` returns the number of rows/entries that match a condition.
+The function `COUNT()` returns the number of rows/entries that match a condition.
+Note that it offeen takes `*` as argument, because it does not matter the column in which we count the entries: any column could be possible.
+However, sometimes a column is selected so that it is more clear what we are doing.

 ```sql
 -- COUNT() is a function, it needs ()